Mincent/capstone/report_Stock_Up_Mincent.md

 ## IV.
 Results

 ### Model Evaluation, Validation, Justification and Visualization
-Based on the features above and wide-range hyperparameters tested, the best result tested with the unseen data this year has very near training/testing scores that are quite reasonable, trusted and good than expectation and the [SVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)[^svc] benchmark model, although the overfitting still can be improved and the testing set is a little small.
+Based on the features above and wide-range hyperparameters tested, the best result tested with the unseen data this year has very near training/testing scores that are quite reasonable, trusted and good than expectation and the [SVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)[^svc] benchmark model, although the testing set is a little small and still have chance to overfit.
 The model is robust to the incoming data everyday, e.g., the [$F_1-score$](http://wikipedia.org/wiki/F1_score)[^f1] is improved from 83.72% to 84.09% with the last coming data of 2018-04-17 (comparing the notebooks Stock_Up_Mincent_0414.ipynb and Stock_Up_Mincent_0417.ipynb).
 The solution should be enough for the defined problem and conditions (only daily prices and volume features) currently, but for practical applications, the model should be re-trained continuously with the latest incoming data to learn the latest evolution of the market behavior.